Iterating over variable-length sequences

 deal with variable-length inputs.
 Unfortunately, for the moment, this type of

-input is not well supported in Pylearn2: all Space
+input is not well supported in Pylearn2: all Space subclasses expect the data

 to be a tensor whose first dimension is the batch axis and whose other